 top of page

-Honey se abre como un telón hacia un burdel imaginario: una mano que lo aparta y, al fondo, la silueta borrosa de una mujer.
-Cada imagen convoca a mis musas, mujeres que llegan con historias distintas, con heridas y deseos que se entrelazan en la quietud del retrato.
+Honey se abre como un telón hacia un burdel imaginario: una mano lo aparta y, al fondo, la silueta borrosa de una mujer convoca a mis musas.

 Detrás de la cámara, las conversaciones se sostienen como un hilo íntimo.
 En ellas descubro la profundidad de quienes se sientan frente a mí: sus miedos, su humor, sus contradicciones, sus formas de resistir.
 La belleza surge ahí, en ese intercambio donde lo vulnerable encuentra espacio para mostrarse sin ser juzgado.
 Es una belleza que no se posa ni se exhibe, sino que se revela poco a poco, en gestos mínimos, en silencios compartidos.